nextcloud/documentation/admin_manual/installation/apps_management_installation.rst

 access rights are **rwxr-x---**, or **0750** in octal notation, and the owner and group are your HTTP user.
 On CentOS this is ``apache``, Ubuntu is ``www-data``, and on openSUSE is it ``wwwrun:www``.

+Sometimes the installation of a third-party app fails silently, possibly because ``'appcodechecker' => true,`` is enabled in ``config.php``.
+When ``appcodechecker`` is enabled it checks if third-party apps are using the private API, rather than the public API.
+If they are then they will not be installed.

 .. note:: If you would like to create or add your own ownCloud app, please use the *Add your App...* button on the same page.
 This button redirects you to our